 Unfortunately, there isn’t a Minnesota divorce kit that anyone can hand you for a quick and easy do-it-yourself divorce.
-But to reduce the cost of a divorce, you can work with a lawyer to get help completing divorce papers and to discuss what to expect throughout the process.
+But to reduce the cost of a divorce, you can work with a divorce lawyer to get help completing divorce papers and to discuss what to expect throughout the process.
 We are here to guide you.
 So, let’s get started.

 Here’s what the typical Minnesota divorce looks like: